 - That’s all right.
 You’re a lot of help.

-Alright vs All Right: How to Use All Right vs Alright Correctly?
+Alright vs. All Right: When to Use All Right vs. Alright?